Class of 2021:

 Rositsa Atanasova (Haskovo, Bulgaria), CLAS, magna cum laude; Departmental Honors; Phi Beta Kappa

 After graduation from Willamette, Rositsa completed an M.T.S.
 (Masters in Theological Studies) at Harvard Divinity School, specializing in Islamic Studies.
 She then took a year off, spending part of that year perfecting her Arabic in Damascus, Syria.
-Currently, she is pursuing a law degree at Trinity College, University of Cambrige, from where she is due to graduate later this year.
-All her graduates studies have been founded by a generous Jack Kent Cooke Foundation Graduate Scholarship.
+Then she completed a law degree at Trinity College, University of Cambridge.
+All her graduates studies were founded by a generous Jack Kent Cooke Foundation Graduate Scholarship.
 Rositsa hopes to work on constitutional developments in the Middle East, and she recently wrote that "the linguistic precision Classics taught me is truly invaluable as is the grounding in the textual traditions, the history and culture of the region, which came with it."
-(12/2012)
+Most recently, she was in the Bulgarian news as one of three women organizing help for Syrian refugees in Bulgaria.
+(10/2013)

 Brian P. Bowinski (Denver, CO) CLAS

 was a Preproduction Administrator with Liberty Home Products in Denver, CO, then worked for Circuit City, the consumer electronics chain that has been hard hit by the current economic downturn.
 Just in time, Brian changed tracks again.
-In November 2008, he started teaching English in Namyanju, a suburb of Seoul, South Korea.
-He is now back in Denver.
+From 2008-2009, he taught English for Chungdahm Learning in Namyanju, a suburb of Seoul, South Korea.
+He is now an Associate Tax Accountant with the Dish Network in Denver, CO.

-Jeffrey E. Johnson (Boise, ID), CLAS, chem (pre-med), Phi Beta Kappa
+Jeffrey E. Johnson (Boise, ID), CLAS, chem (pre-med), magna cum laude; Phi Beta Kappa

-who interned at a hospital in Bulgaria, successfully attended medical school at the Weill Cornell Medical College in New York City, one of the top-ranked clinical and medical research centers in the United States.
-He is now in the process of completing his residency (2012).
+Jeff was actively involved with W.E.M.S. at Willamette and served as its Director for one year.
+For study abroad, Jeff interned at a hospital in Bulgaria.
+After graduation, he was admitted to several medical schools.
+He chose the Weill Cornell Medical College in New York City, one of the top-ranked clinical and medical research centers in the United States.
+Now he is in the process of completing his residency (2012).

 Alexandra Brown (Portland, OR), SPAN, clas

-Jessica Ann Gospe (Lake Forrest Park, WA), MATH, clas, span
+Jessica Ann Gospe (Lake Forrest Park, WA), MATH, clas, span, Phi Beta Kappa

-Alicia Glory Vandeering (Keizer, OR), HIST, clas, rel
+Alicia Glory Vaandering (Keizer, OR), HIST, clas, rel, cum laude [lives in Salem, OR]

 died shortly before graduation in a tragic car accident: